 Ski resorts in Japan are full of facilities and services such as kid’s parks, so families with small children can feel at ease.
 You can enjoy winter sports as much as you want.

 Nagano is the best mountain resort in Japan, with 15 high mountains (3,000 meters above sea level), and 29 beautiful mountains that are counted among the One Hundred Famous Japanese Mountains.
-The nature of the mountains creates class A rivers such as the Tenryu River and Chikuma River that lead to the Pacific Ocean side and the Sea of Japan side and fertile soil, and you can enjoy various types of hot springs from acidic to alkaline.
-The dishes of fresh alpine crops and livestock products are also one of the many pleasures.
+The nature of the mountains creates class A rivers (river managed by the national government) such as the Tenryu River and Chikuma River that lead to the Pacific Ocean side and the Sea of Japan side and fertile soil, and you can enjoy various types of hot springs from acidic to alkaline.
+The edibles of fresh alpine crops and livestock products are also one of the many pleasures.

 Various ski resorts representing Japan are located all over the prefecture, and snow activities are also popular.
 It is a spot that attracts a lot of attention from overseas.

-In Sapporo City in Hokkaido with a population of approximately two million and boasting more than six meters of snow, facilities, and ski resorts where visitors can experience snow, as well as legacy facilities from the 1972 Sapporo Olympics, are located within one hour of the city, and the good access is attractive.
+Sapporo City in Hokkaido, with a population of approximately two million and boasting more than six meters of snow, is attractive for its snow activity facilities including ski resorts, legacy facilities from the 1972 Sapporo Olympics, and great location within one hour from the city.
 Not only traditional sports such as skiing and snowboarding, but you can also enjoy urban snow sports, where sports that have the potential to become new winter sports leading to tourism are selected and a fusion of city and sports in winter is defined.
 In addition to snow strider and slacklining in the snow, you can also experience events such as komezori (sledding with a rice bag), yukiita snowboarding, and mini skiing.